 Every day is International Women’s Day for me!
 Haha!
 On a serious note, I plan to spend the day celebrating all the inspirational women I’ve crossed paths with – at work and in my personal life.
 I’m releasing my most recent interview with a woman I personally look up to, and who is a big advocate for diversity in healthcare on International Women’s Day (check out this interview here!)

 And finally, what woman inspires you and why?

 That’s a tough question!
 I don’t think I can narrow it down to just one woman, because I’ve been inspired by so many women throughout my life, in so many ways.
 My first answer is probably like most peoples’ – my mother inspires me the most.
 She raised me to believe that I was capable of doing anything, and that my gender wasn’t a factor in anything that I accomplish in life.

 In terms of public figures, I’m so inspired by women like Sheryl Sandberg who are speaking out, empowering women in their careers and raising awareness about the gender gap.
-I’m also truly inspired by the women of my generation – us millennials get a lot of heat, but I have so many women in my network who are starting businesses, making great strides in their corporate careers, and being activists for causes they care about.Posted about 3 years ago
+I’m also truly inspired by the women of my generation – us millennials get a lot of heat, but I have so many women in my network who are starting businesses, making great strides in their corporate careers, and being activists for causes they care about.Posted over 3 years ago